mnit-rtmc/iris/docs/vehicle_detection.md

 `111,1542`          | 111      | 1542    | 17:50:35 | ?
 `304,12029`         | 304      | 12029   | 17:50:47 | ?

+## Traffic Map

+The IRIS client user interface includes a traffic map layer which is created automatically from the [road topology].
+By default, this layer uses traffic **density** to determine the color of each **segment**.
+Other themes are available for **speed** and **flow**.
+The **Legend** menu at the top of the map can be used to view the thresholds used for each color in a theme.

+Every 30 seconds, the client will make an HTTP request for the current [traffic data](#traffic-data).
+The URL to locate that file is declared as a property in the `/etc/iris/iris-client.properties` file (on the IRIS server).
+The property is `tdxml.detector.url`, and it should point to the `det_sample.xml.gz` [XML file], as made available by apache on the IRIS server.

+The appearance of the traffic map layer changes depending on the current zoom level.
+If the zoom level is below 10, the layer will not be visible.
+At zoom levels 10 through 13, the layer will display segments as aggregate of all detectors in each mainline [station].
+At zoom level 14 or above, each mainline detector will be displayed as a separate segment.

+The maximum distance between adjacent [station]s to draw segments on the map is specified by the `map_segment_max_meters` [system attribute].
+It is also the maximum downstream distance for associating station data with a segment.

 [canoga]: https://www.gtt.com/canoga-traffic-sensing/
 [comm link]: admin_guide.html#comm_links